 After tweaking the original recipe a bit, here is my version.
-And the neat thing is that you can use limes, lemons, oranges or even grapefruit for a bit of variety from the same basic recipe.
-In fact, just made some lemon curd this morning, and pink grapefruit curd is just wonderful.
+And the neat thing is that you can use limes, lemons or even oranges for a bit of variety from the same basic recipe.

 Homemade Citrus Curd